dwavesystems/dimod/docs/introduction.rst

     =  \sum_{i\le j}^N x_i Q_{i,j} x_j
     \qquad\qquad x_i\in \{0,1\}

-The BinaryQuadraticModel class can contain both these models and its methods provide convenient utilities for working with, and interworking between, the two representations of a problem.
+The :class:`.BinaryQuadraticModel` class can contain both these models and its methods provide convenient utilities for working with, and interworking between, the two representations of a problem.